-Nonprofit Jobs in Maryland with H-1B Sponsorship
+Nonprofit H-1B Sponsorship Jobs in Maryland

-Maryland's nonprofit sector spans federal health agencies in Bethesda, international development organizations in Silver Spring, and research institutions in Baltimore, creating consistent demand for H-1B sponsored roles.
+Maryland's nonprofit sector spans federal health agencies in Bethesda, international development organizations in Silver Spring, and research institutions in Baltimore, creating consistent demand for H-1B visa sponsored roles.
 Major employers include Johns Hopkins Medicine, the American Red Cross, and JHPIEGO.
 Roles in public health, research, policy analysis, and social services regularly qualify for H-1B sponsorship across the state.

-See All Nonprofit Jobs
+Find Nonprofit Jobs

 Overview

-Open Jobs285+
+Open Jobs99+

-Work Type84% On-site
+Work Type83% On-site

 Top LocationBaltimore, MD